hrajput2507/poll-hub/README.md

 # Social Polling App

-A full-featured application that allows users to create polls, vote, and view real-time results in an interactive dashboard.

 ## Features

 - **User Authentication**: Sign up and log in with email and password via Supabase Auth